Seoul shares hit near 4-year high despite Trump's renewed tariff threats

 Individual investors led the rally, scooping up a net 430.8 billion won worth of stocks, while foreigners and institutions dumped a net 425.2 billion won and 57.9 billion won, respectively.

-On Tuesday, Trump announced plans to impose a 50 percent tariff on copper, and signaled additional duties on semiconductors and pharmaceuticals.
+On Tuesday, U.S. President Donald Trump announced plans to impose a 50 percent tariff on copper and signaled additional duties on semiconductors and pharmaceuticals.

-A day earlier, the U.S. president said he had sent formal letters to Korea, Japan and other trade partners, warning of a new deadline of Aug.
+A day earlier, the Trump said he had sent formal letters to Korea, Japan and other trade partners warning of a new deadline of Aug.
 1 to strike trade agreements or face higher tariffs.

 In Seoul, defense and financial stocks were among the biggest winners.